google/flink-connector-gcp/flink-examples-gcp/README.md

 This is assuming GMK is already set up.
 If not, learn more [here](https://cloud.google.com/products/apache-kafka-for-bigquery)

-To quickly try a GMK example, go to `gmk-to-gmk-oauth.yaml` and replace the variables in < > with your actual values.

-`kubectl apply -f gmk-to-gmk-oauth.yaml`

 ### Authentication

 Authenticating with Oauth for GMK just requires adding a few properties when building the GMK source/sink.